Snapchat/KeyDB-docs/docs/config-file.md

 #
 # client-query-buffer-limit 1gb

-# In the Redis protocol, bulk requests, that are, elements representing single
+# In the KeyDB protocol, bulk requests, that are, elements representing single
 # strings, are normally limited ot 512 mb.
 However you can change this limit
 # here.
 #
 # proto-max-bulk-len 512mb

-# Redis calls an internal function to perform many background tasks, like
+# KeyDB calls an internal function to perform many background tasks, like
 # closing connections of clients in timeout, purging expired keys that are
 # never requested, and so forth.
 #
-# Not all tasks are performed with the same frequency, but Redis checks for
+# Not all tasks are performed with the same frequency, but KeyDB checks for
 # tasks to perform according to the specified "hz" value.
 #
 # By default "hz" is set to 10.
 Raising the value will use more CPU when
-# Redis is idle, but at the same time will make Redis more responsive when
+# KeyDB is idle, but at the same time will make KeyDB more responsive when
 # there are many keys expiring at the same time, and timeouts may be
 # handled with more precision.
 #